-This guide is made available under the terms of the Creative Commons license CC BY-SA 4.0 The same conditions cover assignment and sharing.
+This guide is made available under the terms of the Creative Commons license Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).

 The Passport For Open Science is a guide designed to accompany you at every step of your research, from developing your scientific approach to the dissemination of your research results.
 It provides a set of tools and best practices that can be directly implemented and is aimed at researchers from all disciplines.